groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/system-requirements.md

 ## Supported Frameworks and Target Runtimes

-**GroupDocs.Viewer for .NET** supports .NET Framework, .NET Core and .NET platforms.
-Current version supports .NET Framework 4.6.2 and above, .NET Core 3.1, .NET 5 and above.
+**GroupDocs.Viewer for .NET** supports .NET Framework and .NET platforms.
+Current version supports .NET Framework 4.6.2 and above, .NET 6 and above.
 Older versions of GroupDocs.Viewer for .NET also have supported older .NET Frameworks: .NET Framework 2.0 and 3.5 support was dropped since v22.3, and .NET Framework 4.0 - 4.6.0 was dropped since v23.8.

-**GroupDocs.Viewer.CrossPlatform** does not support .NET Framework and .NET Core at all.
+**GroupDocs.Viewer.CrossPlatform** does not support .NET Framework.
 Its minimum requirement is .NET 6.0 and above.

 ## Development Environments